saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/appium-flutter.md

 We encourage you to use W3C capabilities for your tests.
 For more information on W3C capabilities, see [W3C Capabilities](/dev/test-configuration-options/#mobile-appium-capabilities).
 :::

-Apps that have been build with Flutter 2 can use Appium 1 and Appium 2, while apps that have been build with Flutter 3 can only use Appium 2.
+Apps that have been built with Flutter 2 can use Appium 1 and Appium 2, while apps that have been built with Flutter 3 can only use Appium 2.

 ### Android Emulators and iOS Simulators